Would you believe me if I told you that one year from today you could be unlocking the door to your first home?

 As they say, the proof is in the pudding and we’ve got the recipe: A little cost cutting here, a touch of income building there and you’ve got enough money for a down payment, which has long been the No. 1 barrier to homeownership in America.

 One year might seem like a lofty goal, but it’s more doable than you think.
-A survey by the National Association of Realtors found that Millennials (buyers 37 years older and under) were the largest share of home buyers in 2018 at 36%.
+A survey by the National Association of Realtors found that Millennials (born between 1981-1999) bought 37% of the homes sold in 2021.
 Of that group, 65% were first-time home buyers.

 And the majority of millennials who bought a home had been saving for a down payment less than a year!